Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/dsr/02_thordan.en.md

       </ul>
       <p>By fixing the Meteor group outside, the players that adjust have the
-      simpler task (always go out), while the players that stay behind (and have more downtime) can take on the more complicated task of figuring out whether the second tower in each sector is inside or out, and which outside tower they should take.</p>
+      simpler task (always go out), while the players that stay behind (and have more downtime) can figure out whether the second tower in each sector is inside or out, and which outside tower they should take.</p>
     </td>
   </tr>
 </table>